 For example, sometimes when you burst out at someone and you yell at them, there may be a feeling of relief or revenge and you kind of get off on it; you feel pumped in a way.
 But there’s still this nagging feeling that doesn’t feel very good—maybe we call that conscience.
 And conversely, when we’re generous and we give to others, there’s a natural feeling of goodness and well-being that we connect with in that moment.
 The seed of the future result is there from that very moment.

 We can begin to see this as we work with our minds through meditation practice.
 When we sit and meditate and bring the mind back to the breath, all kinds of things arise in our minds.
 As we begin to replay negative events, positive events and emotions, we begin to see the patterns.
+These patterns are described in detail in the Buddhist teaching on dependent origination.
 And this is what leads to freedom.
 The key point of karma is actually freedom: freedom from being subjected to the habitual patterns of our own minds.

 If we’re unaware of the workings of the mind, we have no chance to catch the movements of mind, no chance to change things, no chance to turn thought patterns into something positive.
 In that sense, without awareness we’re “fated” to experience the result of those negative thoughts.
 But in meditation practice we become aware of our thoughts, patterns, and emotions and we can actually choose to do something about them.
 We can change how we react in the very moment.
 This is the key to freedom; this is where karma is the opposite of fate.
 Meditation practice is about learning to free our minds from the patterns that lead to unhappiness and embrace the ones that lead to happiness, for ourselves and others.
 Understanding karma is understanding how mind works in terms of cause and effect.